joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 between the lung and the chest wall.
 This way if another bleb ruptures, the scar tissue can keep the rest of the lung up.

-In the past this procedure was a little more gruesome beacuse the surgeon would have to pry apart two ribs to get to the lung.
-Thankfully these days the surgery is much less invasive; in my case I had four small incisions, three on my left side, and one on my back, each one about three-quarters of an inch long.
+In the past this procedure was a little more gruesome because the surgeon would have to pry apart two ribs to get to the lung.
+Thankfully these days the surgery is much less invasive; in my case I had five small incisions, three midway down my left side, one just under my armpit, and one on my back, each one about three-quarters of an inch long.
 The surgeon then sticks a robotic snake through these incisions to perform the surgery.

-to Nevertheless, thoracic surgery of any kind is no joke.
-The body keeps a lot of its important parts there, so while there are risks associated with any surgery, there are more risks associated with .
+Nevertheless, thoracic surgery of any kind is no joke.
+The body keeps a lot of its important parts there, so while there are risks associated with any surgery, there are more risks associated with thoracic surgery than usual.

-Twice a day I would
-get a chest X-ray to check on the status of my lung.

 ### The downsides of pleurodesis

+For an otherwise healthy adult, a pleurodesis is a relatively safe procedure.
-So why don't the doctors just perform a pleurodesis on both while they're at it?
+In the words of my surgeon, "there are no home runs, but on a scale of 1 to 10, a pleurodesis is a 1."
+Given that there is a 20% chance that an individual who has had a spontaneous pneumothorax on one lung will have a spontaneous pneumothorax on the other, why don't the doctors just perform a pleurodesis on both lungs while they're at it?

+The first reason is that although the surgery is relatively safe, it's still extremely painful.
+After the surgery I wasn't able to sleep on my left side for about three months, and I still have pain today if I sleep on that side for too long.
+Being able to lie down on my right side made my recovery much easier.

+The other reason is that if you need to have lung surgery later in life (say, you develop lung cancer), the pleurodesis makes those future surgeries much more dangerous.
+The scar tissue that is keeping the lung up makes it very difficult for the surgeon to isolate the part of the lung they want to operate on and so any surgery becomes a much more delicate procedure.

 ### A digression in support of opioids